 G0.
-Please provide the URL of your institution's net price calculator: http://sfs.wustl.edu

-Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available:

-G1.
-Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION

-Tuition: \$40,950 \$40,950

-PUBLIC INSTITUTION

-Tuition:

-In-district:

-In-state (out-of-district):

-Out-of-state:

-NONRESIDENT ALIEN:

-Tuition:

-REQUIRED FEES: \$1,042 \$1,042

-ROOM AND BOARD:

-(on-campus) \$13,119 \$13,119

-ROOM ONLY:

-(on-campus) \$8,819 \$8,819

-BOARD ONLY:

-(on-campus meal plan) \$4,300 \$4,300

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-Other: \\\\\
+Please provide the URL of your institution's net price calculator: http://sfs.wustl.edu vide 2012-2013 academic year costs stution. of attendance for the following g categories that are applicab le to your Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time as an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attend available: Undergraduate full-time tuition, re List the typical tuition, required fees, academic year (30 semester hours or hour cost by number of credits).
+A fu June; usually equated to two semester Room and board is defined as double include only charges that all full-time activity fees.)
+Do not include optiona and room and board for a full-tire.
+45 quarter hours for institutions and academic year refers to the perrors, two trimesters, three quarters, occupancy and 19 meals per we students must pay that are not in that derive annual tuition by minod of time generally extending, or the period covered by a fouck or the maximum meal plan.
+Included in tuition (e.g., registra ultiplying credit g from September to r-one-four plan.
+Required fees FIRST-YEAR UNDERGRADUATES PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION \$42,500 \$42,500 Tuition: In-district: In-state (out-of-district): Out-of-state: NONRESIDENT ALIEN: Tuition: REQUIRED FEES: \$1,205 \$1,205 ROOM AND BOARD: (on-campus) ROOM ONLY: \$13,580 \$13,580 (on-campus) BOARD ONLY: \$9,162 \$9,162 (on-campus meal plan) \$4,418 \$4,418 Comprehensive tuition and room at fees): \ 1 not provide separate tuition and d room and board Other: G2.
+Number of credits per term a stude ent can take for the stated full- time tuition 12 minim um 21 maximum G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior , senior)?
+X No G4.
+Do tuition and fees vary by underg raduate instructional program ?
+Yes X No

-G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimu ım 21 maxim um G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? 🗌 Yes X No G4.
-Do tuition and fees vary by undergraduate instructional program?
-Yes X No If yes, what percentage of full-time undergraduates pay more than the tuition and fee s reported in ( G1?
+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-Residents Commuters (living at home) Commuters (not living at home)

-Books and supplies: \$1,390 \$1,390 \$1,390

-Room only: \$8,819

-Board only: \$2,600 \$4,300

-Room and board total (if your college cannot provide separate room and board figures for commuters not living at home):

-Transportation: \$1,295 \$0 \$0

-Other expenses: \$2,400 \$5,100 \$2,400